Your blood's ability to clot helps keep you alive. Without it, every shaving nick and paper cut could turn into a medical emergency.

 Spiral computed tomography: This is a special version of a CT scan in which the scanner rotates to create a cross-section view of your lungs.

 Pulmonary angiogram: If other imaging tests aren’t clear, doctors will use this test.
 Unlike the others, this test is invasive -- the doctor will put a catheter into a vein and guide it to the veins and arteries around your heart.
-He’ll use it to inject a dye that shows up on an X-ray.
-This helps him see if there’s a clot in your lungs.
+They’ll use it to inject a dye that shows up on an X-ray.
+This helps them see if there’s a clot in your lungs.

 Echocardiogram: This ultrasound of the heart can help the doctor see areas that aren’t working the way they should.
 This test doesn’t diagnose PE, but it can show strain on the right side of your heart that results from PE.